jgooly/gc_project/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-The complete list of variables of each feature vector is available below:
+The complete list of variables of each feature vector is available below (88 total):

 2. activity
 3. mean-tBodyAcc-mean()-X